Skip to main content

 Major General Rank in the Military

 What Rank Is a Major General in the Army?
+(Two star)

 Most people recognize a general by the stars, but fewer understand what those stars actually represent.
 Among them, the rank of major general sits at an important point in the military hierarchy, marking the shift into high-level leadership and large-scale command.